TeamADAPT/ADAPTbaby/README.md

 ## Usage

-1. Select an LLM model from the dropdown menu (OpenAI, Anthropic, Gemini, or Hugging Face).
+1. Select an LLM model from the dropdown menu (OpenAI, Anthropic, Gemini, Groq, or Hugging Face).
 2. Enter your task or question in the input box and click "Send" or press Enter.
 3. View the AI's response in the chat interface.
 4. Toggle debug mode to see detailed task information.